canonical/praecepta/en/index.md

  - A helpful tip that will save effort/time
  - A reminder of some pre-requisite or restriction

- While this style guide usually concerns itself solely with the intent and structure of content rather than the published form of that content, there is a particular intersect here.
 The [Vanilla framework][], which is used to publish most of our documentation, only allows for a particular set of pre-defined admonitions (or "Notifications" as they are referred to in that framework): **Information** and **Warning**.

- Note that the style of these admonitions relates solely to the colours and icons used with the notes.
-It is entirely possible to create an Information admonition and use the label 'Useful tip' or to call a Warning 'Danger of imminent death'.

- Overuse of admonitions diminishes their impact and disrupts the reader's journey, so use them sparingly and try to avoid having several in quick succession.
+Although other systems may allow for more scope it is advised to **only use these two types**, in the circumstances indicated below.

 ### Warning